libreswitch/ops/tests/rest/rest_test.md

 ### Description

-1. Verify if VLAN was created unsucessfully.
+- Verify if VLAN was created unsucessfully.
- a.
-Execute the POST request over "/rest/v1/system/bridges/bridge_normal/vlans" using the following configuration:
+    1. Execute the POST request over "/rest/v1/system/bridges/bridge_normal/vlans" using the following configuration:
 ```
 {
     "configuration": {